mourjo/procrustes/README.md

 # Procrustes

-This is a to show how load shedding must be baked into web servers.
-This project aims to show the difference between a server that sheds load and one that does not.
+This is a project to show how load shedding must be baked into web servers: the aim is to show the difference between a server that sheds load and one that does not.

 This is a companion project for the following blog posts about load shedding:
 - [The concept of load shedding](https://medium.com/helpshift-engineering/introduction-to-load-shedding-9fa8cfa1ffe4)